Galatsi: Geography

-Galatsi is an inner suburb of Athens, located 4 km northeast of the city centre.
+Galatsi is an inner suburb of the Athens urban area and is located 4 km northeast of the city centre.
 Its built-up area is continuous with those of Central Athens and neighbouring suburb Nea Ionia.
 It is one of the most densely populated areas of Athens, with a high percentage of its lands covered by flora though, as the hill of Tourkovounia with its forests and the park Alsos Veikou are among the major "green lungs" within the centre of Athens.
 The famous Grava school complex is located there, as are many other educational foundations and public and private institutes.